-Not all nitrogen production is the same.
+Not all ammonia production is the same.
 While carbon emissions are an unavoidable byproduct of ammonia production, the level of carbon dioxide-equivalent emissions generated is tied to the type of feedstock used: natural gas in the case of CF or anthracite coal by producers in China.
-With China decreasing nitrogen production capacity in response to recent expansions (including those at CF), we estimate that at least 4.2 million tonnes of carbon dioxide-equivalent has, in effect, been avoided.
+With China decreasing production capacity in response to recent expansions (including those at CF), we estimate that at least 4.2 million tonnes of carbon dioxide-equivalent has, in effect, been avoided.

 Fertilizer use increases crop yields per acre, meaning more food can be grown on less land.
 That, in turn, reduces the need to convert carbon-sequestering forestland into farmland.
 Increasing crop yields thereby works to reduce greenhouse gas emissions by limiting deforestation.

 If farmers used no synthetic fertilizer, approximately 30 percent more farmland would be needed to grow food.
 The resulting deforestation would cause an increase of nearly five gigatonnes of carbon dioxide equivalent emissions.

 For more detail on our greenhouse gas emissions in context, view this infographic.